ricardolezama1/NER_hasher/README.md

 Using the below scripts, you can extract persons and organizations.
 I recommend that you drop clean texts, '\n' ("new line seperated") texts.
 Count the entities and roll out with a json with the org/person entities.

 Using spacy, you can hash the entities extracted from a corpus.
 We will use the lighter Spanish language model from Spacy's natural language toolkit.
+If you can not run the below code, then you'll need to pip install that spacy language model.
 ```
 import spacy
 import spacy.attrs